uccser/cs-field-guide/text/en/chapters/data-representation.md

 ### Hexadecimal colour codes

-When writing HTML code, you often need to specify colours for text, backgrounds, etc. One way of doing this is to specify the colour name, for example “red”, “blue”, “purple”, or “gold”.
+When writing HTML code, you often need to specify colours for text, backgrounds, and so on.
+One way of doing this is to specify the colour name, for example “red”, “blue”, “purple”, or “gold”.
 The use of names limits the number of colours you can represent and the shade might not be exactly the one you wanted.
 A better way is to specify the 24 bit colour directly.
 The problem is that strings of 24 binary digits are hard to read, and so colours in HTML use  hexadecimal codes as a quick way to write the 24 bits, for example #00FF9E.
 The hash sign just means that it should be interpreted as a hexadecimal representation, and since each hexadecimal digit corresponds to 4 bits, the 6 digits represent 24 bits of colour information.
 This "hex triplet" format is used in HTML pages to specify colours for things like the background of the page, the text, and the colour of links.
 It is also used in CSS, SVG, and other applications.